The Nest

 Go Back To Previous Page

 Experiencing an eviction can be a significant challenge.
 In several states, an eviction can stay on your record for up to seven years, seriously affecting your credit score and making it difficult to find suitable housing.
-To learn how to remove it from your record, continue reading for an overview.
+To learn how to remove it from your record, you can just continue reading for an overview.
 Finding a new place to live after an eviction can be daunting.
-You may be unsure how to remove an eviction from your record or if it’s feasible to delete it.
+You may need help to remove an eviction from your record or if it’s feasible to delete it.
 Even though renting after an eviction can be difficult, it is still achievable.
 If you need a new place to live but have an eviction on your record, it is essential to understand your eviction history and any inaccuracies that may be present.
-This way, you can work towards correcting and potentially removing them from your record.
+This way, you can work towards correcting and removing them from your record.

 Selling my house with tenants gets tricky when an eviction record is attached.